danylkaaa/react-vite-ts-gql/README.md

 3. **Filter Implementation:**
    - Add a `TextField` component from MUI for filtering.
    - Implement the filtering logic on the client-side, using the `name` field to filter the list.
-   - Use `lodash`'s `debounce` function or implement a custom debounce to optimize the filter input.
+   - Implement a custom debounce to optimize the filter input.

 4. **Pagination:**
    - Implement pagination using the Apollo Client’s support for paginated queries.